ese3500/final-project-yanfu-srikrishna/README.md

 SRS 01 - Timer 0, an 8-bit timer, shall be used to control the motor in phase correct PWM mode.

 This is exactly what we implemented!
 We set up the registers/pins properly to enable Timer 0, and connected the servo motor's PWM pin to PD5 (the pin associated with Timer 0).
-Note that for the PWM mode, we chose phase-correct PWM since we must easily vary the duty cycle to control the servo prosition.
+Note that for the PWM mode, we chose phase-correct PWM since we must easily vary the duty cycle to control the servo position.

 SRS 02 - Timer 1, a 16-bit timer, shall be used to control the echo pin of the ultrasonic sensor in PWM mode.